 You'll be able to squeeze in one more morning game drive on your last day, and then it will be time to fly back to Johannesburg and on to wherever in the world home is.

-If you have a couple extra days to play with, you might want to consider adding:
+If you have a couple extra days in South Africa to play with, you might want to consider adding one of the following to your itinerary:

 The Blue Train